Typical Ski Weekend

 Can a weekend with the Swiss Ski Club really be "typical?"
 No way.
 But here's how it generally goes...

 Depending on what time our weekenders leave New York on Friday, they begin to arrive at the Lodge around 10 pm.
-After choosing a bed and unpacking, most like staying up for a while in the living room, waiting for friends to arrive and getting acquainted with new ones.
-Then it's a good night's sleep before a great day of skiing or snowboarding
+After choosing a bed and unpacking, most stay up for a while in the living room, waiting for friends to arrive and getting acquainted with new ones.
+Then it's a good night's sleep before a great day on the mountain.

 If you went to bed early, you might be surprised to see how many people showed up overnight!
 Some weekends have a dozen people, some have three dozen.
-Saturday breakfast is where you'll meet the hutmaster for the weekend, who is in charge of organizing things.
-We outline the weekend, sort out who's going skiing where in whose car, who needs to rent skis or snowboards locally, etc. You'll also learn what cooking or household task you've been assigned (doing some of the chores ourselves helps us keep costs down and helps everyone get to know each other even better).
-And of course, there's the breakfast itself, which varies from day to day, weekend to weekend, and will always make you well-prepped for skiing.
+Be sure to introduce yourself to the hutmaster for the weekend we always have one, even on carpool trips!
+They will also help outline the weekend, sort out who's going skiing where in whose car, who needs to rent skis or snowboards locally, etc. You'll also learn what household task you've been assigned to (doing some of the chores ourselves helps us keep costs down and helps everyone get to know each other even better).
+And of course, there's the breakfast itself, which varies from day to day, weekend to weekend.

-Some people ski or snowboard at Sugarbush, some go to Mad River Glen (no snowboarding here), some do one day of each.
+Some people ski or snowboard at Sugarbush, some go to Mad River Glen (no snowboarding here), some venture further to Stowe or do one day of each.
 Conditions permitting, a few people go cross-country skiing.
-One thing’s for sure, you always have plenty of options!
+We’ve even had people skip the mountains and head to Burlington for a day of shopping!
+One thing is for sure, you always have plenty of options!

-Except this time when we come back (sigh!), we have to pack up, clean up our room and say our good-byes (for now).
-Instead of an aprés-ski snack, you'll get a bag lunch, which usually lasts until the first homebound pit-stop.
+Except this time when we come back (sigh!), we pack up, clean our rooms and say our goodbyes (for now).
+Instead of an aprés-ski snack, you'll get a bag lunch, which usually lasts until the first home bound pit-stop.
 No blazing fireside.
 No sauna.
 No lazy reading.

 But you can make plans to do it all over again, next time maybe on a three-day weekend!